Rescued Donkeys

 September 2005 Parsley has left to go to her new home to live with Marilyn Watson of Greenville, Florida.
 Marilyn came up here to spend a day with Parsley before she took her back home.
 Parsley now has a wonderful loving home which she deserves so much.

-Picture above: Parsley and her owner Marilyn Watson at Mule Day - Nov.
+Picture above: Parsley and her new owner Marilyn Watson at Mule Day - Nov.
 05, 2005 - Parsley is looking great thanks to Marilyn's thorough knowledge in hoof care, chiropractic adjustments and herbal treatments.
 Parsley placed 2nd in her halter class that had 8 other entries.
 I am thrilled considering what kind of shape this little jenny was in just 6 months earlier.

 About Us